Information loss under coarse-graining: a geometric approach

 Universal scaling behavior typically comes with analytic and singular \textit{corrections to scaling}.
 It is possible that such corrections can be organized by relevance using information theory by systematically including them in the free energy.
 With the FIM as metric, the scalar curvature is small in the thermodynamic limit, scaling like $\xi^d/L^d$ with $\xi$ the correlation length, quantifying the intrinsic non-Gaussianity of fluctuations.
 By using the Fisher Information density, the divergence of the Ricci curvature can be identified with the the divergence of the correlation length as occurs near critical points \cite{ruppen, ruppen2, geompaper2}.

-We expect that our information theoretic understanding of coarse graining can help to identify relevant parameters of models even where explicit RG procedures are not available.
+We expect that our information theoretic understanding of coarse-graining can help to identify relevant parameters of models even where explicit RG procedures are not available.
 In Ref~\cite{mark}, unimportant directions were identified as thin directions of the model manifold and were systematically removed.
 Here we find that relevant and irrelevant directions in parameter space behave differently under coarsening in a reparameterization invariant way, which can be seen even without an explicit parameter space flow.
-This suggests that relevant directions for more general coarsening precedures can be identified with FIM eigendirections which do not contract under coarsening.
+This suggests that relevant directions for more general coarsening procedures can be identified with FIM eigendirections which do not contract under coarsening.

 AR and JPS were supported by the National Science Foundation through Grant No. NSF DMR-1312160 and DMR-1719490.
 BBM was supported by NSF~PHY~0957573 and a Lewis-Sigler Fellowship.
-AR and BBM thank ICTS Bangalore for hospitality.
+AR and BBM were supported in part by the International Centre for Theoretical Sciences (ICTS) during a visit for participating in the program US-India Advanced Studies Institute: Classical and Quantum Information (Code: ICTS/Prog-infoasi/2016/12).